Is the CMA certification worth it?

 When considering a career path, it is totally understandable to consider your earning potential.

-According to the IMA’s CMA Salary Survey, CMAs earn 58% higher median total compensation than individuals without the CMA designation.
-The average CMA in America (of any age) earns $124,000 annually in total compensation.
+According to the IMA’s CMA Salary Survey, CMAs earn 14% to 43% more in total compensation than individuals without the CMA designation.
+A CMA in America (of any age) earns a median total compensation of $139,000.

 Since the CMA designation is so versatile, several industries are looking for your expertise.
 You may be interested to know that some industries pay more than others.

-For example, the highest median total compensation for a CMA is in the agriculture industry, where they earn a whopping $142,003.
-In comparison, the median total compensation for a CMA in a government position is $108,500.
+For example, the highest median base salary for a CMA in America is in the information technology industry, where they earn a whopping $147,000.
+In comparison, the median base salary for a CMA in public accounting is $100,750.
 While both salaries are more than acceptable, it’s nice to know your options.

-Below is a full breakdown of salary by industry for your perusing pleasure:
+Below is a full breakdown of salary by management level, gender, education, and certification:

-For a full dive into your earning potential across the globe, be sure to check out my post on CMA Salary.
+For a full dive into your earning potential across the globe, be sure to check out my CMA salary guide.

 Being a CMA Helps You Advance Your Career

-If you ever wondered if a CMA certification helps in getting a job, the answer is a resounding ‘Yes!’
+If you’ve ever wondered if a CMA certification helps in getting a job, the answer is a resounding yes!

-Job opportunities are plentiful when you earn your designation, so choosing your CMA career may be difficult!
+Job opportunities are plentiful when you earn your designation, so choosing your CMA career may be difficult simply based on the high number of options available to you.
 What a CMA brings to the job is needed across countless industries.

 Here is a look at some of the most exciting CMA jobs globally: